daniel-gil/notifications-client/notilib/README.md

 # notilib

 `notilib` is a library that implements an HTTP notification client.
-Once configured the URL in the constructor, all notifications are sent there.
+Once configured the URL in the constructor, all notifications will be sent there.

 The client of this library uses the method `Notify` for adding new messages to be sent, they are first buffered in the `Message Channel` before being sent to the URL.
 It is an asynchronous operation so the client will not wait until the message is sent.